 Quaid-e-Azam (Muhammad Ali Jinnah)

 People unite on various grounds to make a state, like land, race, or language.
-Pakistan is the country for which people united based on ideology, Two-Nation Theory.
+Pakistan is the country in which people united based on ideology of, Two-Nation Theory.
 It was established to gain specific aims.
 By achieving a separate piece of land, the Muslims are free- economically, politically, religiously, and socially now.
 Undeniably, the Muslims were less in number in the Indian subcontinent, and the majority snatched their basic rights owing to this.
 Similarly, the land of the pure also has religious and cultural diversity.
 So, Pakistan’s administration should work to achieve the actual spirit behind her creation.
 History should not be repeated.

 (Quaid-e-Azam Muhammad Ali Jinnah)